maitrebitcoin/bitcoin-bitvm-compiler/doc/Typess.md

 Fixed sized arrays are supported, the following syntax is used :
 ```
 type[<size>]
-type can be any of the supported types
+type can be any of the native types
 ```

 example :